sho7noka/Yurlungur/Readme.md

 # Yurlungur
-universal scripting environment with Python which Maya, Houdini, 3dsMax and more.
+universal scripting environment with Python which Maya, Houdini and Blender.

 ## summary
 DCC tool scripting is almost used Python, but these api isn't similarly anything.